andle23/Temperature-Controlled-Fan-PlatformIO/README.md

 # 🌡️ Temperature-Controlled Fan and Buzzer

-An Arduino project that uses a **DHT11 temperature sensor** to control a **3–6V DC motor with fan blade** and a **passive buzzer**.
+An Arduino project that uses a **DHT11 temperature sensor** to control a **3–6V DC motor with a fan blade** and a **passive buzzer**.
 The fan speed and buzzer frequency adapt to the current temperature relative to a user-set threshold (via potentiometer).
 The buzzer provides audible feedback with a frequency that increases as the temperature rises.
-Also a 16x2 LCD that displays both the live temperature and the threshold in real time.
+Also, a 16x2 LCD that displays both the live temperature and the threshold in real time.

 ---